Building a Personal Website - Part 1: Using Lume

 This creates _config.ts for Lume and deno.json for Deno.

 Next, I'll install the optional Lume CLI so that Lume commands are a bit shorter to type.
-This will let us run lume instead of deno task lume:
+This way we can just run lume instead of deno task lume:

 deno install --allow-run --allow-env --allow-read --name lume --force --reload --global https://deno.land/x/lume_cli/mod.ts